wontonion/LittleLemonAPI/README.md

 ### Project requirement:
 1. The admin can assign users to the manager group
-2. You can access the manager group with an admin token
+2. Admin can access the manager group with an admin token
 3. The admin can add menu items
 4. The admin can add categories
 5. Managers can log in